-- Details of allegations that are found to have been malicious or false should be removed from personnel records. - However, for all other allegations the following must be kept, on the file of the person accused - a clear and comprehensive summary of the allegation including details of how the allegation was followed up and resolved, - a note of any action taken, decisions reached, and the outcome as categorised as above - a declaration on whether the information will be referred to in any future reference. - The purpose of the record is to enable accurate information to be given in response to any future request for a reference, where appropriate.
+- Details of allegations that are found to have been malicious or false should be removed from personnel records. - However, for all other allegations the following must be kept, on the file of the person accused: - a clear and comprehensive summary of the allegation including details of how the allegation was followed up and resolved, - a note of any action taken, decisions reached, and the outcome as categorised as above - a copy provided to the person concerned, where agreed by local authority children's social care or the police, and - a declaration on whether the information will be referred to in any future reference. - The purpose of the record is to enable accurate information to be given in response to any future request for a reference, where appropriate.
 It will provide clarification in cases where future DBS checks reveal information from the Police about an allegation that did not result in a criminal conviction and it will help to prevent unnecessary re-investigation if, an allegation re-surfaces after a period of time.
 The record will be retained at least until the accused has reached normal pension age or for a period of 10 years from the date of the allegation if that is longer.
 Any records which contain information about allegations of sexual abuse must be kept for the Independent Inquiry into Child Sexual Abuse (IICSA) Cases in which an allegation was proven to be false, unfounded, unsubstantiated or malicious will not be included in employer references.
 A history of repeated concerns or allegations which have all been found to be false, unfounded, unsubstantiated or malicious will also not be included in any reference.
 Substantiated allegations should be included in references, provided that the information is factual and does not include opinions.